SQLab/114-fall-software-testing/Lab5/README.md

 1. (100%) Write a function antoasan to bypass the detection of ASan in `antiasan.c`.
 You can run `validate.sh` in your local environment to test if you satisfy the requirements.

-Please note that you must not alter files other than `antiasan.c`.
+Please note that you must not alter files other than `antiasan.c`, `antiasan.h`.
 You will get 0 points if

 1. You modify other files to achieve the requirements.
 2. You can't pass all CI on your PR.